3 Mobility Trends to Expect in 2021

 The employee benefits of partnering with SIRVA were immediately felt and appreciated.
 They received the appropriate breadth and depth of support in ways that were market competitive and better aligned with their circumstances.
 Technology played a critical role, as well.
-For the first time, the organisation could estimate costs, secure approvals, initiate moves, and obtain reports, all through a centralised platform.
+For the first time, the organization could estimate costs, secure approvals, initiate moves, and obtain reports, all through a centralized platform.

 The industry expects the strategic role of talent mobility to continue to grow and, with it, the need to move from an operational role to one that is actively involved in business oversight and planning.

 The overall message is that mobility professionals have been thrust into highly critical internal conversations, which demand time for research and reflection if they are to articulate their recommendations to legal and business lines/divisions.
-These activities require a great deal of prioritisation and time management from mobility practitioners.
-Streamlining external partnerships through centralised control is a best practice, and is a route taken by many organisations.
+These activities require a great deal of prioritization and time management from mobility practitioners.
+Streamlining external partnerships through centralized control is a best practice, and is a route taken by many organizations.